-NOT (normally open) means that 99% of the time the circuit is open, it is not powered and only 1% of the time it is powered to open the lock; this philosophy typically applies to Fail Secure systems.
+In other words, NO (normally open) means that 99% of the time the circuit is open, it is not powered and only 1% of the time it is powered to open the lock; this philosophy typically applies to Fail Secure systems.

 Fail Secure: If there is no power, the lock will remain closed

-Fail Safe: If there is no power, the lock will remain open.
+Fail Safe: In the event of a power failure the lock will remain open.